N-Parsons/grav-plugin-shortcode-citation/README.md

 I welcome PRs for internationalisation and addition of new citation types.

-However, if you prefer to create new citations types locally, you can extending the plugin without needing to fork it by following the instructions below.
+However, if you prefer to create new citations types locally, you can extend the plugin without needing to fork it by following the instructions below.

 ### Adding reference types